 Treatment options for methanol toxicity include supportive care, fomepizole (Antizole, 4-Methylpyrazole or 4MP), ethanol, dialysis and theoretically, folate.
 Fomepizole is the antidote for toxic alcohols, and its mechanism of action is the inhibition of alcohol dehydrogenase.
 Ethanol may also be utilized therapeutically to inhibit alcohol dehydrogenase when fomepizole is unavailable.
 There are advantages and disadvantages to either treatment.
 Fomepizole is more easily dosed, does not cause any inebriation, strongly inhibits alcohol dehydrogenase, but is fairly expensive.
 Ethanol is less expensive but is harder to dose accurately, requires close monitoring of the serum ethanol concentration, and causes inebriation that may necessitate intensive care monitoring.

 Additional treatment of methanol toxicity includes folate.
-Folate administration is of theoretical benefit as it is likely to enhance the metabolism of the toxic metabolite, formate, to carbon dioxide and water.
+Folate administration is of theoretical benefit as it may enhance the metabolism of the toxic metabolite, formate, to carbon dioxide and water.

 Admission to the intensive care unit is appropriate when a patient has severe symptomatology, severe metabolic derangements, is in need of dialysis, or is being treated with ethanol as an antidote.

 The differential diagnosis of toxic alcohol ingestion includes other etiologies of metabolic acidosis, as well as various alcohols that may also be ingested.
 Important toxicological considerations for metabolic acidosis are salicylates, acetaminophen, iron, carbon monoxide, cyanide, alcoholic ketoacidosis, and ingestion of other alcohols, such as ethylene glycol, diethylene glycol or toluene.
-Other considerations should include diabetic ketoacidosis, sepsis, and uremia.
+Ingesstion of agents contanining more than one alcohol or toxic substance should also be considered.
+Nontoxicological considerations should include diabetic ketoacidosis, sepsis, and uremia.